public-key-cryptography/public-key-editor/README.md

 	or ciphers.
 The composite key is then used to initialize a hash function that generates another one-time pad for the message encryption.

-	The private key encryption uses a hashing function that encrypts the private key and the data.
-No encryption ciphers or invertible functions are used for encryption because there is no proof that any invertible function that is used more than once is secure, and private keys are not supposed to be reused for public or private key ciphers.
+	The public keys are based on the Diffie-Hellman ciphers Y = A X,  Y = X A X,  Y = A1^x1 A0 A2^x2 (mod p) and the Merkle-Hellman knapsack cipher c[] = r0 a[] + r[][] s[] (mod n) where A, A0, A1, A2 are public parameters and X, s, and n are private keys.
+The equations use integers, polynomials, vectors, matrices, cubes, and tesseracts.
+The vector cross product cipher Y = A (x) X,  E = Y * K uses a parallelogram as a public key and a parallelepiped as a shared secret key or public key agreement.
+The matrix product cipher Y = A1 X1 X2 uses multi-dimensional arithmetic which multiplies from left to right and from top to bottom.
+X2 The matrix polynomial discrete log cipher uses Y = A^x C B^x + ... + A^0 C B^0 (mod p).

-	Messages are encrypted by choosing a random number or one-time encryption key (using the passphrase, the system nano time, and the plaintext hash as sources of entropy), hashing the random number to create a one-time pad, xor-ing the one-time pad and the plaindata or plaintext to generate the ci- pherdata or ciphertext, and then using the passphrase hash or shared secret key as a re-usable pad to encrypt the random number or one-time encryption key.
+	Messages are encrypted by choosing a random number or one-time encryption key (using the passphrase, the plaintext hash, and the system nano time as sources of entropy), hashing the random number to create a one-time pad, xor-ing the one-time pad and the plaindata or plaintext to generate the ci- pherdata or ciphertext, and then using the passphrase hash or shared secret key as a re-usable pad to encrypt the random number or one-time encryption key.
 The receiver decrypts a message by xor-ing